Drive-Thru (film)

 Drive-Thru is a 2007 American dark comedy slasher film directed and written by Brendan Cowles and Shane Kuhn, starring Leighton Meester and Nicholas D'Agosto.
 It is set in Orange County, California and involves an evil clown as a serial killer.

 The film was released direct-to-video on May 29, 2007.
-The film received mixed views with critics praising its fun, campy horror style and creative fast-food-themed kills, while others criticize the plot for being confusing and the dialogue for being poorly written.
+The film received mixed reviews with critics praising its fun, campy horror style and creative fast-food-themed kills, while others criticize the plot for being confusing and the dialogue for being poorly written.
 Some find it a "so bad it's good" or "guilty pleasure" movie with an entertaining killer, while professional reviews and other viewers found it disjointed, derivative, and lacking substance.

 Plot

 At the fast food restaurant Hella Burger, mascot Horny the Clown insults Brandon, Tony, and their girlfriends Brittany and Tiffany over the drive-thru intercom.
 Tony breaks into the restaurant to confront him.
 Brandon enters several minutes later and finds Tony with his head in the deep fryer.
 Horny appears and kills Brandon with a meat cleaver.
 He then goes outside and kills Brittany and Tiffany.

 Meanwhile, Mackenzie and her boyfriend, Fisher, find a ouija board and decide to ask it what their future will hold, to which the ouija board spells out the license plate of Brandon's car.
 The next day at school, Horny ambushes Mackenzie's friend Val in the locker room.
 The school janitor, Lenny, finds and returns Mackenzie's camera, which she lost at the party.
 Mackenzie develops the photos, which show the dead bodies of the four murdered teenagers.
 Horny chases Mackenzie into the gymnasium, where she finds Val's head has been placed in a modified microwave that causes her head to explode.
 Horny chases Mackenzie throughout the school and she finds Lenny has been hanged, before bumping into a police officer, who does not find any bodies.
 Mackenzie is taken to a police station and questioned by Detectives Brenda Chase and Dwayne Crockers, who suspect Lenny to be the killer.
 The detectives visit Hella Burger's owner, Jack Benjamin, who proves to be no help in solving the case.